yolo2519/RustyPilot/README.md

 ### **Evaluation Metrics**

-Project success will be assessed through a combination of practical testing, user feedback, and basic performance checks.
+Project success will be assessed through a combination of practical testing, and basic performance checks.
 The evaluation will focus on whether the system functions reliably and provides a smooth, helpful user experience.

 * **Functionality Accuracy:** Evaluate how often the AI produces reasonable or partially correct command suggestions based on user prompts.
-* **Ease of Use:** Gather informal feedback from users or classmates about how intuitive and efficient the interface feels.
 * **System Responsiveness:** Observe whether the TUI and shell interactions remain stable and responsive during normal use.
 * **Basic Safety Checks:** Confirm that the program avoids executing clearly unsafe commands and handles unexpected inputs gracefully.